top of page

 Accepted for presentation.

-As first author, I drafted this manuscript with limited faculty revision, articulating five regulatory mechanisms that govern whether AI strengthens or destabilizes agency: attentional synchronization, epistemic calibration, affective attunement, risk construal, and narrative preservation.
-This paper advances the Augmented Cognitive Extension (ACE) framework by examining how these mechanisms shift across stages of sustained AI use.
+This paper extends the ACE framework by articulating five regulatory mechanisms that govern whether sustained AI use strengthens or destabilizes cognitive agency: attentional synchronization, epistemic calibration, affective attunement, risk construal, and narrative preservation.

 [Read on ResearchGate →]